Roles and Responsibilities

 Successful delivery of the Eco-communities will only be achieved through partnership working.
 Public investment brings the opportunity to deliver wider infrastructure that can benefit existing communities as well as support the delivery of Eco-communities.
 Private investment will be required to build the housing and employment space that will combine with new infrastructure and community facilities to create vibrant places to live and work.

-The Planning, Housing and Regeneration Service lead the delivery of the project.
+The Economy, Enterprise and Environment Directorate lead the delivery of the project.

 Eco-Bos is a joint venture company established by the private sector to deliver the Eco-communities.
 The company includes Imerys, the landowner of sites earmarked for development, and Orascom who boast the expertise of developers and consultants with experience of creating sustainable communities to very high environmental and ecological standards.